day8/re-frame/README.md

 Django, Rails, Handlebars or Mustache -- it maps data to HTML -- except for two massive differences:
 - you have the full power of ClojureScript available to you (generating a Clojure data structure).
 The downside is that these are not "designer friendly" HTML templates.
 - these components are reactive.
 When their input Signals change, they are automatically rerun, producing new Hiccup (fresh DOM!).
-Reagent adroitly shields you from the details, but `components` are wrapped by a `reaction`.
+Reagent adroitly shields you from the details, but the renderer of any `component` is wrapped by a `reaction`.
+If any of the the "inputs" to that render change, the render is rerun.

 ### React etc.

-Okay, so we have some one-way FRP data flow happening here.
+Okay, so we have some one-way, reactive, async, discrete FRP-ish data flow happening here.

 Question: To which ocean does this river flow?
 Answer: The DOM ocean.

 ```
 app-db  -->  components  -->  Hiccup  -->  Reagent  -->  VDOM  -->  React  --> DOM